smart-data-models/dataModel.DCAT-AP/Dataset/doc/spec.md

         model: foaf:Agent
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
+    conformsTo:
+      description: 'Property.
+Model:''dct:conformsTo''.
+This property refers to an implementing rule nor other specification.'
+      type: string
+      x-ngsi:
+        model: dct:conformsTo
+        type: Property
     contactPoint:
-      description: 'It corresponds with the ''contact point'' mandatory property of DCAT-AP 2.0.1.
+      description: 'Property.
+Model:''vcard:Kind''.
+It corresponds with the ''contact point'' mandatory property of DCAT-AP 2.0.1.
 This property contains contact information that can be used for sending comments about the Dataset.'
       items:
         type: string
       type: array